Skip to main content

 The most successful operations destroy structures in the ear (which results in total deafness) in order to stop vertigo.
 These surgeries are usually performed only on people who experience severe dizziness and have little or no hearing in the affected ear.

-In an operation called selective vestibular nerve section, the surgeon cuts the nerve in the inner ear that sends information about balance to the brain.
+In an operation called the selective vestibular nerve section, the surgeon cuts the nerve in the inner ear that sends information about balance to the brain.

 Endolymphatic shunt is another surgical procedure.
 A small hole is made in the inner ear so fluid can drain out.